dwyl/learn-tdd/README.md

 </script>
 ```

-your `index.html` should now look like this:
+Your `index.html` should now look something like this:

 ```html
 <html>